rafaelmardojai/firefox-gnome-theme/README.md

 - **Drag window from headerbar buttons** `gnomeTheme.dragWindowHeaderbarButtons`

-	Allow draging the window from headerbar buttons.
+	Allow dragging the window from headerbar buttons.

 	> **Note:** This feature is BUGGED.
 It can activate the button with unpleasant behavior.